mwbowers/mwbowers.github.io/reference/datagate/datagate-client/export.md

 | Type | Description
 | --- | ---
-| [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler) | A task that represents the asynchronous export operation.
+| [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler) | A task that represents the asynchronous data export operation.

 ### Task With([ExportOptions options](/reference/datagate/datagate-client/export-options.html))

-Executes the export operation with the specified options and cancellation token.
+Starts a new task to export data with the specified options and cancellation token.

 ```cs
 Task With(ExportOptions options)